HarshTripathi1103/PdfMaker/README.md

 # PdfMaker
-A PdfMaker react native app for google play
+A PdfMaker react for website and react native app for google play